 The Commercial Users & Business Constituency (BC) thanks the Board for initiating this Affirmation review of security, stability and resiliency.
 Moreover, we thank the Review Team members for volunteering several months of time and effort to conduct this review and prepare their reports and recommendations.

 Business users rely on a stable and secure Internet and e-commerce experience, one that serves their users and customers on a global basis.
-Although ICANN is an independent non-profit corporation, its decisions directly impact a larger eco system that is extensively designed and financed by BC members, including communication service providers, ISPs, cable providers; application and content service providers, as well as domain portfolio managers, and the online banking community.
+Although ICANN is an independent non-profit corporation, its decisions directly impact a larger eco system that is extensively designed and financed by BC members, including communication service providers, ISPs, cable providers; application and content service providers, as well as domain portfolio managers, and the online commerce community.

 The BC supports ICANN’s continuing effort to improve SSR and believes that attention of this review should be focused on three areas of current concern: